-The Academy started the current financial period with negative general reserves of £7,837.
-With careful budgeting and control, this has been reversed and we are carrying a negative general reserve of £2,577 at the balance sheet date.
-Our 2017/18 budget forecasts a surplus of £21,000 and we forecast sensible surpluses for the following two year as a result of better income expectations and cost reductions.
+The Academy started the current financial period with general reserves of £14,043.
+With careful budgeting and control, we are carrying a general reserve of £21,183 at the balance sheet date.
+Our 2018/19 budget forecasts a surplus of £24,000 however unexpected expenses, breakdowns and maintenance requirements mean we have fallen short of our expectation.
+However, we are satisfied that a small surplus has been achieved which builds on last years carry forward.
+We forecast sensible surpluses for the next two years as a result of better income expectations and cost reductions.
+Our aim is to continue building a modest surplus year on year but with the caveat that investment in both curriculum and infrastructure are high priorities